 The extend of Hellenic civilizations’ influence increased with each historical era.

-During the Bronze Age (3000 – 1100 BCE), the Cycladic, Hellenic (later “Mycenaean“), and Minoan cultures flourished in the Aegean Sea and the coasts of mainland Greece and Anatolia, in close contact with adjacent contemporary cultures like the Egyptians.
+During the Bronze Age (3000 – 1100 BCE), the Cycladic, Helladic (later “Mycenaean“), and Minoan cultures flourished in the Aegean Sea and the coasts of mainland Greece and Anatolia, in close contact with adjacent contemporary cultures like the Egyptians.

-In the subsequent Archaic era (700 – 480 BCE) the spread of Greek colonies facilitated commerce and the exchange ideas across the Mediterranean and Black sea coasts.
+In the subsequent Archaic era (700 – 480 BCE) the spread of Greek colonies facilitated commerce and the exchange of ideas across the Mediterranean and Black sea coasts.

 The emphasis and organization of political life around the individual citizen’s participation in the direct Democracy of Classical (480 – 323 BCE) Athens among other cities, eventually morphed into one of the foundational elements of what is known as “European”, or “Western” civilization.